-- (i) Identify public water supply system in the vicinity of the site including interconnections with adjacent sites and associated easements (if any). - (ii) In addition to the public water supply, include a discussion of the existing on-site wells and water services and any modifications to same. - (iii) Identify location of existing water main(s) serving the site and point(s) of connection, and available capacity.
+- (i) Identify public water supply system in the vicinity of the site including interconnections with adjacent sites and associated easements (if any). - (ii) Identify location of existing water main(s) serving the site and point(s) of connection, and available capacity.